sahib/misc/the-vibes-that-i-summoned/slides.typ

 #slide[
   #comment(```md
 Those are the kind of questions I have to ask myself as someone with directs.

+The last question is derived from a saying my juniors should know:
+"You have to learn the rules before you break them."

+Rules are meant in the sense of best practices.
 ```)

   = Hen & Egg questions